Jc2k/txsqlalchemy/README.rst

 txsqlalchemy
 ============

+I couldn't find a nice way to do SQLite or Postgres in Twisted.
+For me, nice is the Django ORM.
+But without that settings.py stuff.
+And that integrates nicely with twisted Deferred's and ideally ``twisted.enterprise.adapi``.

 The package provides a lightweight ORM abstraction on top of the sqlalchemy expression language that is Twisted defer friendly and uses the twisted DB layer to execute SQL.